GameFeeder/GameFeeder/docs/SETUP.md

 This will create a new `GameFeeder` folder that you should open in *VS Code*.
 You should now install the recommended extensions (*VS Code* might ask you for it, otherwise navigate to the extension tab to install them).

-Now, open the *VS Code* terminal and run `yarn install` to install all packages you need to run the bot.
+Now, open the *VS Code* terminal and execute `yarn install` to install all packages you need to run the bot.
 After that, you can start the bot for the first time using `yarn dev`.
 The `Init Manager` will then setup the configuration and data files that you need.
-We use [nodemon](https://nodemon.io/) to automatically restart the bot when you made any changes to the code or when it crashes, so the bot will restart and warn you that API keys are missing.
+We use [nodemon](https://nodemon.io/) to automatically restart the bot when it crashes or when you made any changes to the code, so the bot will restart and warn you that API keys are missing.
 We will add those in the next section.

 But first, take some time to get familiar with the configuration files.
-The files are in JSON format and some of them have `.example` files.
+The files are in JSON format and some of them are `.example` files.
 Do not modify these files!
 The `.example` files serve as template for the `Init Manager` and get uploaded on GitHub.

 The `config` folder contains files that configure the behaviour of the bot.
 In `config/api_config.json` you can configure the settings for the different APIs and enable or disable bot clients.
 In `config/updater_config.json` you can change the behaviour of the updater, e.g. the delay between each update cycle.
 For debugging, consider setting `autosave` to `false`.
 This will disable the bot to write the last time it checked for updates to the `data` files, so every time you restart the bot, it will provide you with fresh updates.
 Furthermore, the `games` folder contains one configuration file for each supported game.
 Here you can change the providers for each game.
 Changes in that folder will get uploaded to GitHub.